telerik/maui-docs/knowledge-base/telerik-schema-error-cannot-resolve-type.md

 ## Description

-This article will giude you what are the approaches used to workaround the common schema error.
+This article will giude you for what are the approaches used to workaround the common schema error.
 In general, the error is not related to the Telerik .NET MAUI controls.
-It is an issue in .NET MAUI framework when custom controls(controls that are not provided from Microsoft .NET MAUI) are deifned.
+It is an issue in .NET MAUI framework when custom controls(controls that are not provided from Microsoft .NET MAUI) are used.
 The issue is logged here: https://github.com/dotnet/maui/issues/7503

 ## Steps to Reproduce

-Start using a custom controls library, and add a common schema namespace.
+Start using a custom controls library and add a common schema namespace.

 ## Error Message